hyperledger/besu-docs/docs/Reference/API-Methods.md

 !!! important

-    Your node must be an archive node (that is, synchronised without pruning or fast sync) or the requested block must be within [the number of pruning blocks retained](../CLI/CLI-Syntax#pruning-blocks-retained).
+    Your node must be an archive node (that is, synchronised without pruning or fast sync) or the requested block must be within [the number of pruning blocks retained](../CLI/CLI-Syntax#pruning-blocks-retained) (by default, 1024).

 #### Parameters